-- I used to work in the IT industry and have lived in Singapore, England and Thailand.
-Now I live 5 minutes from my mother, sister, niece and nephew (in the country town where I was born).
+- I used to work in the IT industry and have lived in Singapore, England, the US and Thailand.
+Now I live five minutes from my mother, sister, niece and nephew (in the country town where I was born).

 - My business is based in Australia, which is why sessions are priced in AUD.

-- Although I started my own healing journey with a psychologist, the healing tools and techniques I use as a practitioner today are the ones that worked best for me when I wanted more depth than traditional talking therapy allowed.
+- Although I started my own healing journey with a psychologist, the healing tools and techniques I use as a practitioner today are the ones that worked best for me when I wanted more than traditional talking therapy.

-- I still work on a couple of startup technology projects, using the wisdom of crowds to help people take responsibility for their own health.
-Imagine if we had information about what treatments and lifestyle changes worked best for other people like us – without social media platforms or big pharma deciding what we’re allowed to know?
+- I still work on a couple of startup technology projects, using the wisdom of crowds to help people take charge of their own health.

-- Stories are my happy place.
-I’m a little bit obsessed with how sci-fi and fantasy fiction get adapted for film and TV – recent favourites include Dune, The Wheel of Time and The Witcher.
-And I’m pretty sure I was a Jedi in another life…
+- I’m a sci-fi and fantasy fiction super-fan, especially film and TV adaptations – recent favourites include Dune, The Wheel of Time and The Witcher.
+Plus I’m pretty sure I was a Jedi in another life…

-- Cults fascinate me.
-Having danced with corporate America, the New Age AND the “Truth Community” over the past 20 years, I’m currently working on a therapeutic protocol for reframing cult programming and restoring personal sovereignty.
-Because we really need an antidote for mass formation psychosis.
+- Having danced with corporate America, the New Age AND the “Truth Community” over the past 20 years, I’m fascinated by cults and how we can undo mass hypnosis.

 Like just about everyone, the story of my life so far includes fear and courage, love and loss, rage and delight.
 It traverses deep grief and profound joy.

 My mother was 11 weeks pregnant with me when a drunk driver hit my parents’ car head-on.
 It was 1970, just before seatbelts became compulsory.
 My mother broke the windscreen with her face.